OzanCansel/netsck/README.md

 </p>

 # netsck
 `netsck` is a network utility tool which is developed to prototype or test network things.
 It provides a shell inside which runs javascript engine.
-Makes posible to create, bind, send data through or receive data from a socket.
+Makes possible to create, bind, send data through or receive data from a socket.
 Current only `udp_socket` is implemented.

 - It is a terminal application.